choke06/Verity/README.md

 Verity does not interpret the strings or meaning of claims.
 The current implementation uses product specifications as a development dataset because they provide large-scale conflicting information from independent sources.
 In production, clients construct their own credibility graphs from any domain.

-Verity operates purely on the graph structure to compute source credibility, receiving only source identifiers, claim identifiers, and the assertion relationships between them.
-This means the graph has already been parsed, normalized, deduplicated, canonicalized, and otherwise pre-processed before it is received by the system.
+Verity operates purely on graph structure, receiving only source identifiers, claim identifiers, and the assertion relationships between them.
+This means the graph has already been parsed, normalized, deduplicated, canonicalized, and otherwise pre-processed before it is ingested by Verity.

-For example, a client application may determine that:
+For example, a client application may determine that the following values all represent the same underlying claim:

 ```text
 Product specifications